randdusing/cordova-plugin-bluetoothle/readme.md

 * service = The service's UUID
 * serviceIndex = When dealing with multiple services with the same UUID, this index will determine which service will be used (OPTIONAL)
 * characteristic = The characteristic's UUID
-* characteristicIndex = When dealing with multiple chracteristics with the same UUID, this index will determine which chracteristic will be used (OPTIONAL)
+* characteristicIndex = When dealing with multiple characteristics with the same UUID, this index will determine which chracteristic will be used (OPTIONAL)

 ```javascript
 {